PGCE with QTS full time with salary

 How school placements work

 You are in school all the time.
-In fact even when you are working on the academic parts of the programme this is supported by a Tutor from Leeds Trinity who comes to one of our Bradford schools to work with you.
+In fact, even when you are working on the academic parts of the programme this is supported by a Tutor from the providing University who comes to one of our schools to work with you.

 All of our partnership schools are 100% committed to your training, so it really doesn’t make a difference which schools will be your Home school (where you do the majority of your training) or your Host School (where you have an opportunity to broaden you experience).
-Geographically our schools are located very close to each other, which is then quite amazing that they are also very different from each other.
-You will select whether you want to specialise in 3-7 (Foundation Stage /Key Stage 1) or 5-11 (KS1 and 2).
-Although you will be trained in 2 different schools, the structure of the programme will enable you to get to know the whole partnership.
-This is because your training days are delivered by expert tutors who are also senior leaders within their schools and most of the training on Wednesdays and Thursdays takes place in their schools.
-Having an opportunity to see practice and meet children in a wide range of schools helps you to reflect on what is going to have the most impact upon your progress towards QTS.
+Geographically our schools are located close to each other and our partnership is very diverse, from large to smaller intercity schools, that are culturally and socio economically diverse.
+This course enables you to specialize in the 3-7 age range so your training will take place in Foundation Stage and Key Stage 1 settings.
+You will be trained in 2 different schools, however, the structure of the programme will enable you to get to know the whole partnership.
+This is because your training days are delivered by expert tutors who are also senior leaders within their schools and most of the training on Wednesdays and Thursdays takes place in their school.
+Having an opportunity to see practice and meet children in a wide range of schools helps you to reflect on what is going to have the most impact upon your progress towards QTS and employment.

 The QTS programme will be paid by the employing school, as well as a salary on the unqualified teacher rate of pay.
 If you wish to undertake an internationally recognised qualification of a PGCE, then you will need to self fund.
-Leeds Trinity University is excellent in supporting students on how best to pay for this award via a series of payments.
 The total cost of the PGCE is £1,300.
 This is the only cost that you will need to budget for on the Salaried School Direct programme.

 Financial support isn’t available for this course because it comes with a salary.